Gazer/marvel_universe/README.md

 * Move strings from Layout to string.xml for localiztion
 * Use transition shared elements to improve expirience when transition to characater details
 * Add more tests :)
 * Code organization probable can be improved too.
-The current organization may not scale well becuse we do not have a strong convention for package names.
+The current organization may not scale well because we do not have a strong convention for package names.
-* More "clean arquitecture" layers.
-Right now the app is so simple that adding a domain. usecases, etc will just over engineering the app, but it would be nice to have them as an example.

 ## Useful links